antlafarge/jdownloader/README.md

 2. Or put your password manually in the settings file :
     - Customize your **docker run** command or **docker-compose.yml** file parameters :
         - Set an empty `<JD-PASSWORD>` (because the password will be replaced each time the container is restarted). `"JD_PASSWORD="`
-        - Set a `<config-path>` volume to access the JDownloader settings files.
+        - Set a `<CONFIG-PATH>` volume to access the JDownloader settings files.
     - Start the docker container.
     - Go to your config directory and open the settings file named `org.jdownloader.api.myjdownloader.MyJDownloaderSettings.json`.
     - Search for the password field and place your password in the empty double quotes. `"password":"MyGreatPassword",`